neuronsimulator/nrn/programming/mechstan.rst

     Description:
-        In Python, consider the use of 'dir()' as an alternative to MechanismStandard -- N.B. dir() will work at the segment level but not section level.
+        In Python, consider the use of 'psection()' which encapsulates MechanismType and MechanismStandard so as to return a dictionary.
-	When using MechanismStandard, note use of ._in() described below which allows identification of a particular section or segment.

         With no vartype or vartype = 1, this provides storage for parameter values of a membrane mechanism or point process.